 Munnar is a hill station that is located around 1,500 metres above sea level.
 Although the name would suggest that there is a Munnar railway station, that was abandoned a long time ago – funny thing, it’s now a tea warehouse!

-Local buses are possible to reach Munnar but these will take 3/4 of them to drive up the hill and the journey will take 5/6 hours.
+Local buses are possible to reach Munnar but it will take 3/4 of them to drive up the hill and the journey will take 5/6 hours.

 My recommendation would be to hire a shared/private taxi from the likes of Kochi to Munnar.
 That way it will take you around 3/4 hours and you can stop for sightseeing too!